The Gap Road level crossing has now been removed

 Gap Road closed to traffic in June 2022 and reopened in September, freeing up Sunbury’s worst traffic bottleneck 3 years earlier than first planned.
 Minor works are continuing into 2023.

-The Gap Road level crossing will be the fourth to be removed on the Sunbury Line.
+The Gap Road level crossing is 1 of 6 to be removed from the Sunbury Line.

-The Gap Road level crossing will be removed with a road under rail design – this will improve safety and ease congestion in the heart of Sunbury, especially when more trains run on the line in future.
+The Gap Road level crossing was removed with a road under rail design – improving safety and easing congestion in the heart of Sunbury, especially when more trains run on the line in future.

-The designs of the new rail bridge and road have been updated based on community and stakeholder feedback received during consultation in November last year.
+The designs of the rail bridge and road took into account community and stakeholder feedback received during consultation in November 2020.

 The updated design saw refinements to the retaining wall pattern and colour, drawing inspiration from the nearby Organ Pipe geological formations.
 The rail bridge design was also updated, with the number of bridge footings reduced to increase visibility for people using the paths.

 In mid 2022 the design was finalised, with Sunbury local and Yorta Yorta, Gunaikurnai and Gunditjmara artist Teena Moffatt selected to design a new artwork for both sides of the rail bridge.